krdheeraj/node-express-app/README.md

 # Multi-Page Application Using NodeJS

-A multi-page application using NodeJS, Express, jQuery, Bootstrap, AngularJS, D3, HTML5 (Jade), and CSS3 (SASS), where D3 does faster DOM manipulation than any other frameworks or libraries.
+A multi-page application using NodeJS, Express, jQuery, Bootstrap, AngularJS, D3, HTML5 (Jade), and CSS3 (SASS), where D3 does faster DOM manipulation than any other frameworks or libraries we have today.

 ##### Chart using D3
 ![https://github.com/shorifali/node-express-app](https://raw.githubusercontent.com/shorifali/node-express-app/master/node-express-app-chart.png)